The 25th Annual Putnam County Spelling Bee

 6/1, 3, tech week 5, 6, 7, 8

 Show dates: June 9, 10, 11 & 16, 17, 18 at Stage One Theatre at Wagner College.

 631 Howard Ave, across from main campus.

 Chip Tolentino: An athletic, social boy scout and champion of the Twenty-Fourth Annual Putman County Spelling Bee, he returns to defend his title, but he finds puberty hitting at an inopportune moment.
 C4-B5 (Tenor)

-Logainne Schwartzandgrunenierre (Schwartzy): Logainne is the youngest and most politically aware speller, often making comments about current political figures.
+Logainne Schwartzandgrubenierre (Schwartzy): Logainne is the youngest and most politically aware speller, often making comments about current political figures.
 She is driven by internal and external pressure, but above all by a desire to win to make her two fathers proud.
 She is somewhat of a neat freak, speaks with a lisp, and will be back next year.
 A3-F5 (Mezzo-Soprano)

 Leaf Coneybear: The second runner-up in his district, Leaf gets into the competition on a lark and finds everything about the bee incredibly amusing.
 He is home-schooled and comes from a large family of former hippies.
-He has severe Attention Deficit Disorder and spells works correctly while in a trance.
+He has severe Attention Deficit Disorder and spells words correctly while in a trance.
 A3-A5 (Tenor)

 William Barfee: A Putnam County Spelling Bee finalist last year, he was eliminated because of an allergic reaction to peanuts and is back for vindication.
 His famous “Magic Foot” method of spelling has boosted him to spelling glory, even though he only has one working nostril and a touchy, bullying personality.
 He develops a crush on Olive.
 E4-B5 (Tenor)